astroboogie/DataScience/README.md

 Welcome to the official Github repository for Folsom Lake College's Data Science Club.
 This is where all projects will be stored open-source.
 Welcome to innovation.

 ### About the Data Science Club
 Our club exists to innovate and push students toward a "learn by doing" model that exists in developer workplaces to remain competitive.
-We maintain a sharp learning curve and push our members to compete with industry standard in the fields of backend and frontend software development using data science methods.
+We plan on getting Data Science students into internships, top-tier universities, or the industry for their dream company or lab.

-This club is for students interested in programming, entrepreneurship, or design.
+This club is for students interested in science, programming, entrepreneurship, or design.
 We'll discuss data science methods such as introductory machine learning, data visualization, data mining, and many more subjects.
 This club exists to stand at the frontier of computer science.
 We'll engage in subfields of development highly desired by companies such as Uber, Google, Apple, and many more.

 E-mail Rebekah at keelyrebe@gmail.com if you have any questions.